Qi8908/qi8908.github.io/_posts/2026-02-27-maya-asset-manager-plugin.md

 ## Why Need

-During my personal project, I found myself accumulating a growing number of Maya assets — models, HDR environments, Alembic caches — scattered across different folders on disk.
+When working in Maya, assets — models, HDR environments, Alembic caches — tend to accumulate across different folders on disk.
 Every time I wanted to reuse something, I had to dig through File Explorer, open the file just to check what was inside, and then import it manually.

 Maya's built-in Content Browser does help, but its preview is limited to a fixed set of image and scene formats, with no support for HDR, EXR, or Alembic files.
 It also has no tag system — search only works by filename within the current folder.

 So I decided to build my own asset manager — one with thumbnail previews for all the formats I actually use, a tag system for quick filtering, and a one-click publish workflow that captures a viewport screenshot and stores everything in a clean folder structure.

+All the models shown in this post were downloaded for free from Fab.

 ---